 You must register the LPA while you have the mental capacity to do so.
-The LPA can’t be used during the registration process which takes at least four weeks.
+The LPA can’t be used during the registration process which takes around nine weeks.
 You can contact the OPG if you need to find out if your LPA has been registered.

 If you lose mental capacity but signed the LPA while you still had mental capacity, the attorney can register it for you.